 A public inquiry was held from 16-18 January 2018 at the Alexander Centre to consider the Orders.
 The relevant documents were: Notice of public inquiry; Details of public inquiry; Creation Order; and Extinguishment Order and KCC Statement of Reasons.
 KCC decided that it was unnecessary to submit a Statement of Case, having regard to their detailed comments in previous documents..
 A copy of the Group’s Statement of Case is here: FFG – public inquiry 2018 – Statement of Case .
 Some 120 people, including many members of the Group, wrote in support of the Orders.
 The Group’s Proof of Evidence is here: FFG – public inquiry – Proof of Evidence .

-We expect the Inspector to issue his Decision Letter by about the end of March 2018.
-If the Orders are approved, it will take some considerable time to open the path since further detailed planning work is needed for the works required, negotiations carried out with residents over possible compensation and mitigation measures, consents will need to be obtained, tenders sought and the work carried out.
+The Inspector’s decision was received on 23 February 2018.
+He approved the Orders.
+Here is the Decision Letter: Public Inquiry 2018 – Decision Letter It will take some considerable time to open the path since further detailed planning work is needed for the works required, negotiations carried out with residents over possible compensation and mitigation measures, consents will need to be obtained, tenders sought and the work carried out.
 A press release issued by the Group is here: FFG – public inquiry 2018 – press release re decision